Accessibility of the Metropolitan Transportation Authority: 2020s to present

-Criticism
+Inaccessibility

 The MTA has been criticized for its inaccessibility, particularly in the New York City Subway.
 As of September 2021, just of the city's 472 subway stations were accessible, among the lowest percentages of any major transit system in the world.
 In the 2010s, there were some lines where two accessible stations are separated by ten or more non-accessible stops.
 A report from the New York City Comptroller published in July 2018 found that, out of the 189 neighborhoods officially recognized by the city, 122 had at least one subway station, but only 62 of these neighborhoods had accessible stations.
-Even at some stations that are ADA-accessible (such as 59th Street–Columbus Circle and Times Square–42nd Street), the gaps between the trains and platforms exceed the maximum gap allowed by the ADA.
+Even at some stations that are otherwise ADA-accessible (such as 59th Street–Columbus Circle and Times Square–42nd Street), the gaps between the trains and platforms exceed the maximum gap allowed by the ADA.

 Some places such as Woodlawn, South Brooklyn, and Stapleton, as well as neighborhoods with large elderly or young populations, do not have any accessible stations.
 The Comptroller's report found that approximately 640,000 young, elderly, or disabled residents in the city did not have access to any nearby accessible stations, while another 760,000 residents did have such access.
 As a result, the unemployment rate tends to be higher among disabled residents of New York City.
 Additionally, the 25% labor force participation rate among disabled residents is one-third that of non-disabled residents' labor force participation rate of 75%.
 If elevators at some stations broke down, disabled riders would have to take a circuitous route to reach their destination.
 Between 2017 and 2023, the subway system's elevators were operational more than 95% of the time on average, but disability-rights advocates said in 2023 that 25 elevators broke down every day on average.

 In contrast to the MTA, all but one of Boston's MBTA subway stations are accessible, the Chicago "L" plans all stations to be accessible in the 2030s, the Toronto subway was to be fully accessible by 2025, and Montreal Metro plans all stations to be accessible by 2038.
 Both the Boston and Chicago systems are as old or older than the New York City Subway, though all of these systems have fewer stations than the New York City Subway.
 Newer systems like the Washington Metro and Bay Area Rapid Transit have been fully accessible from their opening in the 1970s.